dotnet/linker/docs/design/compiler-generated-code-handling.md

 Identical to A4 - Internal data flow tracking should propagate into local functions.

-## B Iterator rewrites expected behavior
+## B Roslyn iterator rewrites expected behavior

 Specifically the C# compiler will rewrite entire method bodies.
 Iterators which return enumeration and use `yield return` will rewrite entire method body and move it into a separate class.
 This has similar problems as closures since it effectively behaves a lot like closure, but has additional challenges due to different syntax.